J-Sanderson/100-days-of-code/log-round2.md

 * the ability to save progress to local storage?
 Not vital but nice to have.

 It does seem like a natural progression from the Game of Life, when I think of it.
 As with everything else I've done in React, the first thing will probably be to build a static version.
 It won't do an awful lot, but it'll hold everything that needs to come later.

+Set up a basic page layout with a canvas element to hold the game screen.
+Next up will be generating the dungeon.

 **Thoughts:** I'm feeling intimidated?
 By this project and by a lot of things.
 It's ok.
 Someone told me I need to fly.
 So get out those wings.
 Or something.